Mercury(II) fulminate

-Mercury(II) fulminate is a primary explosive with the chemical formula Hg(CNO)2.
+Mercury(II) fulminate is an explosive with the chemical formula Hg(CNO)2.
 When recrystallized from water it exists as the hemihydrate 2 Hg(CNO)2*H2O.
-The anyhydrous form is obtained by recrystallization from ethanol.
+The anhydrous form is obtained by recrystallization from ethanol.
 It is highly sensitive to friction, heat and shock and is mainly used as a trigger for other explosives in percussion caps and detonators.
 Mercury(II) cyanate, though its chemical formula is identical, has a different atomic arrangement, making the cyanate and fulminate anionic isomers.

 First used as a priming composition in small copper caps beginning in the 1820s, mercury fulminate quickly replaced flints as a means to ignite black powder charges in muzzle-loading firearms.
 Later, during the late 19th century and most of the 20th century, mercury fulminate became widely used in primers for self-contained rifle and pistol ammunition; it was the only practical detonator for firing projectiles until the early 20th century.

-Mercury fulminate has the distinct advantage over potassium chlorate of being non-corrosive, but it is known to attack aluminum and magnesium strongly, and brass, bronze, copper, and zinc slowly when dry; when wet it immediately reacts with aluminum and magnesium and strongly attacks brass, bronze, copper and zinc when.
+Mercury fulminate has the distinct advantage over potassium chlorate of being non-corrosive, but it is known to attack aluminum and magnesium strongly, and brass, bronze, copper, and zinc slowly when dry; when wet it immediately reacts with aluminum and magnesium and strongly attacks brass, bronze, copper and zinc.
 Today, mercury fulminate has been replaced in primers by more efficient chemical substances.
 These are non-corrosive, less toxic, and more stable over time; they include lead azide, lead styphnate, and tetrazene derivatives.
 In addition, none of these compounds requires mercury for manufacture, supplies of which can be unreliable in wartime.